Nana Arhin Duah

 Nana Arhin Duah (born September 14, 1980) is a Ghanaian football striker, who last played for Ashanti Gold SC.

 Career

 Duah began his career in Ashanti Gold SC.
 In 1997 the team won the CAF Champions League.
-He moved after 3 years in January 2000 to Asante Kotoko.
+He moved after 3 years, in January 2000, to Asante Kotoko.

-In the season 2007/08 he was champion with Asante Kotoko and he won the President's Cup with his team.
+In the season 2007/08, he became champion with Asante Kotoko, and he won the President's Cup with his team.
 He scored for Kotoko in their second MTN CAF Champions League Group A match against CS Sfaxien a goal.

-After eight years with Asante Kotoko turned back to his youth club and signed on 24 October 2008 a three years contract with Ashanti Gold SC, he left the team on 26 April 2009.
+After eight years with Asante Kotoko, he turned back to his youth club and signed a three years contract with Ashanti Gold SC on 24 October 2008.
+He left the team on 26 April 2009.

 International

-Played in Ghana's 2006 World Cup preliminary qualifier against Somalia, scoring two goals, but did not feature much for Ghana subsequently.
+He played in Ghana's 2006 World Cup preliminary qualifier against Somalia, scoring two goals, but did not feature much for Ghana subsequently.